 When practicing self-defense, Colvin said the goal is to use the least amount of energy and have the lowest chance of injury while still delivering “one heck of an impact” to a vulnerable and painful place on the attacker’s body.
 She said this should allow the victim to “end the fight quickly” and at the same time manage to leave the situation.

-Colvin said there are certain places on the human body that are vulnerable: shins, feet, groin, eyes, nose and the solar plexus area.
-She said striking with the knees, elbows or fists are hard parts of the body to hit with.
+According to Colvin there are certain places on the human body that are vulnerable: shins, feet, groin, eyes, nose and the solar plexus area.
+She supervises the crime prevention unit and said striking with the knees, elbows or fists are hard parts of the body to hit with.
 Sometimes, she said, using the palm of a hand can be better than using a fist because it reduces the chance of broken bones.

 “Self-defense techniques, first off, should be practiced and practiced often.
 It’s not just something that you just learn, file away in the back of your head and go on,” Colvin said.
 “Really, for it to be effective, you should practice it on a semi-regular basis.
 I would say basically you have to know what you can strike with, what parts of your body you can strike with and what you’re aiming at.”

 If Jacquin’s brothers wanted to walk across the street at night, they easily could.
-She said, however, if she wished to, then her mother wanted one of her brothers to “escort” her because of the news at the time about when most assaults happened.
-Jacquin said she kept a baseball bat and a lacrosse stick in the back seat of her car in the event she ever needed to have a weapon for self-defense.
+If Jacquin wished to, however she said her mother wanted one of her brothers to “escort” her because of the news at the time about when most assaults happened.
+Jacquin kept a baseball bat and a lacrosse stick in the back seat of her car in the event she ever needed to have a weapon for self-defense.
 This made both her and her brothers feel safe, especially since she worked jobs late at night.
 Jacquin’s mother also gave her and her brothers Maglite flashlights to keep in their glove compartments.
 These doubled as both a strong light source and could also be used as a weapon to protect themselves.

 “It’s even to the point where if we got pulled over by a cop and we were alone in the car, we were to put our flashers on to let the cop know we knew we were going to be pulled over,” Jacquin said, “and we were not to pull over until we were in a crowded area, and you only cracked the window down so much if you’re alone or don’t feel comfortable because you never know who the predator is.”

-Her mother’s protectiveness, however, was not unfounded, primarily because she worked in the medical world.
-Jacquin said her mother has a “more realistic view of the worst things that can happen” because of the people who she saw come into the hospital and the stories she heard from co-workers who had to walk through parking garages at night.
+Jacquin said her mother’s medical background gave her a “more realistic view of the worst things that can happen” because of the people who she saw come into the hospital and the stories she heard from co-workers who had to walk through parking garages at night.
 The awareness her mother instilled in her became a form of prevention for Jacquin.
 She said her mother wanted her and her siblings to be strong and pursue whatever they were interested in while at the same time remaining cognizant of the world around them.

-“I think that’s why [my mom was like], ‘Okay, you want to go do this?
+“I think that’s why [my mom would say], ‘Okay, you want to go do this?
 You want to bike to college every day at wee hours in the morning by yourself, fine.
 I’m gonna load you up with that pepper spray and make sure you have self-defense lessons so that you’re fully prepared to do that,’” Jacquin said.

 Because Jacquin’s mother had conversations with her that she knew her friends’ parents did not have with them, she adopted a “big sister role” throughout college.
 Jacquin said this empowered her to handle situations and protect her friends, especially those who were “not as equipped and aware” and those who would make “really poor decisions.”

-As a way to expose her to the reality of being a female in this day and age, junior Leela Cullity’s parents created a way for her younger sister and her to go downtown on the weekends.
+As a way to expose her to the reality of being a female in this day and age, junior Leela Cullity’s parents created a way for she and her younger sister to go downtown on the weekends.
 Cullity said a lack of awareness can make any situation a woman is in “100 times more scary.”
 She said her parents’ preparation made being downtown alone less intimidating.

 “I think since I was extremely little my parents have informed me of the dangers of being a girl and being alone,” Cullity said.
 “I think as soon as I was old enough to be alone and in certain settings, like downtown or even at school, they’ve prepared me, and they’ve told me, ‘This is what you’re going to have to deal with,’ and, ‘It’s what it is,’ and, ‘Do what you can to make sure that nothing bad happens to you.’”